Tree-sitter

 Syntax: (#has-ancestor? capture type...)

 The first argument is always a captured node whose type is compare against.
-For the additional arguments, a string literal will be compared as a type name.
+For the additional arguments, a string will be compared as a type name.
 Two or more additional arguments will be compared in an OR fashion, as if to say “type matches any of these values.”

 In this context, the “type” of a node is the name of the tree-sitter grammar rule which created it.
 If multiple types are provided, the comparison will be performed in an OR fashion, allowing comparison to any of a set of values.